* invited; † COVID-19 cancellations

 - Stanford Minorities and Philosophy (MAP) Conference, Stanford University, April 2019

-- Philosophy, Politics, and Economics Society Meeting, New Orleans, LA, March 2019 *
+- PPE Society Annual Meeting, New Orleans, LA, March 2019

 - North American Society for Social Philosophy, San Francisco, CA, July 2019